tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 11\122 Improving the internal server error component
-- And of Section 11
+Section 11\123 Summary of section 11
-- Adding container in html to hold the errors details
+Goal:
+To handle errors we receive from the API centrally and handled by the http interceptor.
+To understand hoe to troubleshoot API errors